 Stop at a small hilltop shrine located a mile from Ávila.
 Back in 1522, the future Saint Teresa of Ávila, at the age of seven, was caught there by her uncle as she was running away with her equally young brother to seek martyrdom at a battle waged against the Moors.
 The site of Los Cuatro Postes affords one of the best panoramic views of the walled city.

 Continue to an ancient university city celebrated in verse by the poet Miguel de Unamuno.
 Salamanca remains a Spanish Renaissance showpiece as it rises from the banks of the Tormes River, adorned with turrets and spires, historic houses and golden sandstone walls.
 Welcome to one of Spain's most beautiful cities!

 Today, explore Salamanca on a walking tour led by local guide.
 You will see landmarks such as the Casa de las Conchas with its shell decorations, the Roman bridge and the Plaza Mayor, a former bullfight enclosure which is now one of the most elegant squares in Spain.
 It has been said of Salamanca's Plaza Mayor that "mere mortals cannot achieve anything greater."

 Walk through the core of the campus of the eminent Universidad de Salamanca.
 Founded in 1218 by King Alfonso IX of Léon, it's Spain's oldest university and Europe's third oldest in continuous operation.

-Your visit includes admission to the Escuelas Mayores, built between 1411 and 1533, which house the University Library and the University Chapel, and the Archbishop Fonseca College, built in 1538 with an arcaded courtyard known for its medallions of Uomini Famosi.
+See the 15th-century and 16th-century buildings and patios (courtyards) of the Escuelas Mayores and Escuelas Menores, as well as the Archbishop Fonseca College, built in 1538 with an arcaded courtyard known for its medallions of Uomini Famosi (famous men).

 You will visit the Catedral Vieja, a most interesting example of Spanish Romanesque architecture that dates back to the 12th-century.